+'''

+DiskScheduler ds; // start DiskScheduler task

+{

-DiskScheduler ds; // start DiskScheduler task { Clients c1(ds), c2(ds), c3(ds); // start clients, which communicate with ds } // wait for clients to terminate } // implicit call to DiskScheduler's destructor
+Clients c1(ds), c2(ds), c3(ds); // start clients, which communicate with ds

+} // wait for clients to terminate

+} // implicit call to DiskScheduler's destructor

+'''

 In contrast to Ada, an Accept statement in μ C++ places the code to be executed in a mutex member; thus, it is specified separately from the Accept statement.
 An Ada-style accept specifies the accept body as part of the accept statement, requiring the accept statement to provide parameters and a routine body.
 Since we have found that having more than one accept statement per member is rather rare, our approach gives essentially the same capabilities as Ada.
 As well, accepting member routines also allows virtual routine redefinition, which is impossible with accept bodies.
-Finally, an accept statement with parameters and a routine body does not fit with the design of C++ because it is like a nested routine definition, and since routines cannot be nested in C++, there is no precedent for such a facility.
 It is important to note that anything that can be done in Ada-style accept statements can be done within member routines, possibly with some additional code.
 If members need to communicate with the block containing the Accept statements, it can be done by leaving "memos" in the mutex-type's variables.
 In cases where there would be several different Ada-style accept statements for the same entry, accept members would have to start with switching logic to determine which case applies.
 While neither of these solutions is particularly appealing, the need to use them seems to arise only rarely.

-2.8.3 Internal Scheduling
+2.9.3 Internal Scheduling